Gobi Musallam Recipe (Whole Roasted Cauliflower Curry)

 Serving Suggestions

-To serve, transfer the head of the cauliflower to the center of the serving bowl and pour the gravy on the side.
-Keep a knife and a fork along with the bowl to cut the cauliflower into pieces.
+To serve, transfer the cauliflower head to the center of the serving bowl using 2 large spoons.
+Pour the gravy on the side.
+Keep a knife and a fork to cut the cauliflower into pieces.

-Gobi Musallam can be served with Indian bread such as Naan, Garlic Naan, Tandoori Roti, Missi Roti, Phulka, Tawa Paratha, Lachha Paratha, or any other Indian bread that you prefer.
+Gobi Musallam can be served with Indian bread such as Naan, Tandoori Roti, Missi Roti, Phulka, Plain Tawa Paratha, Lachha Paratha, or any other Indian bread that you prefer.

-It also tastes great with Steamed Rice, Jeera Rice, Matar Pulao, or any other lightly spiced pulao recipe.
+It also tastes great with Steamed Rice, Jeera Rice, Peas Pulao, or any other lightly spiced pulao recipe.

-Serve roasted papad, some sliced onions, and lemon wedges on the side.
-A flavorful raita will just complete the meal.
+Serve roasted papad, sliced onions, and lemon wedges on the side.
+A flavorful raita will complete the meal.

 Storage Suggestions

 Gobi Musallam will last in the fridge for 2 to 3 days when stored in an air-tight container.
-Reheat it in a pan or microwave, until nice and warm before serving.
+Reheat it in a pan or in the microwave until it’s nice and warm before serving.

-If you feel the curry has become a little thick while refrigerating, add in a little water and heat properly.
+If you find the curry has thickened while refrigerating, add water and heat it thoroughly.

 Also, reheat only the amount you want to serve.
-Reheating, again and again, can decrease its shelf life.
+Reheating repeatedly can reduce its shelf life.

 Ingredients